AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 await web3.eth.getStorageAt(contract.address, 1)
 ```
 1. In the Ethernaut Vault challenge page, type the above script in the browser console. (`getStorageAt` takes the contract address as the first argument and the slot number as the second argument, then returns the data in that slot.
-Here the `password` is in `slot 1`)
+Here the `password` is in `slot 1`. read about storage layout [here](https://docs.soliditylang.org/en/v0.8.19/internals/layout_in_storage.html#storage-inplace-encoding))
 2. Copy the value of the resulting bytes.
 3. In Remix, get the instance of the Vault contract and call `unlock()` with the copied value.\
 Now the `locked` variable should be `false`.